Marcelo-Feliz/Test-Task/README.md

 # Test-Task
-a program that synchronizes two folders: source and replica.
+A program that synchronizes two folders: source and replica.
 The program should maintain a full, identical copy of source folder at replica folder.

 to run the script: